drigma/OrangeBooster/README.md

 # Orange  Booster
-Orange Booster is a console optimizer developed in C for the orange game.
+Orange Booster is a console optimizer developed in C for the Rec Room game.
 It provides a smooth and easy-to-run gaming experience.
 The booster is designed to run without administrative privileges; running it as an administrator will cause it to fail.

 **Features**